Legion of Honour

-The National Order of the Legion of Honour (Ordre national de la Légion d'honneur [ɔʁdʁ nɑsjɔnal d(ə) la leʒjɔ̃ dɔnœʁ]), formerly the Royal Order of the Legion of Honour (Ordre impérial de la Légion d'honneur), is the highest French order of merit, both military and civil.
-Established in 1802 by Napoleon Bonaparte, it has been retained (with occasional slight alterations) by all later French governments and regimes.
+The National Order of the Legion of Honour (Ordre national de la Légion d'honneur [ɔʁdʁ nɑsjɔnal d(ə) la leʒjɔ̃ dɔnœʁ]), formerly the Imperial Order of the Legion of Honour (Ordre impérial de la Légion d'honneur), is the highest and most prestigious French national order of merit, both military and civil.
+Consisting of five classes, it was originally established in 1802 by Napoleon Bonaparte and it has been retained (with occasional slight alterations) by all subsequent French governments and regimes.

 The order's motto is Honneur et Patrie ("Honour and Fatherland"); its seat is the Palais de la Légion d'Honneur next to the Musée d'Orsay, on the left bank of the Seine in Paris.
+Since 1 February 2023, the Order's grand chancellor has been retired general François Lecointre, who succeeded fellow retired general Benoît Puga in office.

 The order is divided into five degrees of increasing distinction: Chevalier (Knight), Officier (Officer), Commandeur (Commander), Grand officier (Grand Officer) and Grand-croix (Grand Cross).

 History

 Consulate

-During the French Revolution, all of the French orders of chivalry were abolished and replaced with Weapons of Honour.
+During the French Revolution, all of the French orders of chivalry were abolished and replaced with weapons of honour.
 It was the wish of Napoleon Bonaparte, the First Consul, to create a reward to commend civilians and soldiers.
 From this wish was instituted a Légion d'honneur, a body of men that was not an order of chivalry, for Napoleon believed that France wanted a recognition of merit rather than a new system of nobility.
 However, the Légion d'honneur did use the organization of the old French orders of chivalry, for example, the Ordre de Saint-Louis.
 The insignia of the Légion d'honneur bear a resemblance to those of the Ordre de Saint-Louis, which also used a red ribbon.

 Napoleon originally created this award to ensure political loyalty.
 The organization would be used as a façade to give political favours, gifts, and concessions.
 The Légion d'honneur was loosely patterned after a Roman legion, with legionaries, officers, commanders, regional "cohorts" and a grand council.
 The highest rank was not a Grand Cross but a Grand aigle (Grand Eagle), a rank that wore the insignia common to a Grand Cross.
 The members were paid, the highest of them extremely generously: